george-hawkins/arf-drone/pixhawk-setup.md

 <img width="512" src="images/mission-planner/arming/5-armed.png">

 To actively disarm the vehicle simply move the throttle to the lower left (rather than the lower right) corner and hold it there for 5 seconds - you'll hear a short single beep to indicate that it's disarmed.

+For more on arming and disarming see the ArduCopter [arming documentation](http://ardupilot.org/copter/docs/arming_the_motors.html).
+In particular they note there that you can only arm in a fairly limited subset of the available flight modes - so the simplest thing is to always ensure you're in stabalize mode before attempting to arm.

 When out in the field and not connected to MP, with its informative HUD messages, it can be frustrating trying to work out why the vehicle won't arm when everything appears to be fine.
 One common reason I found was simply forgetting to press the safety switch.
 The main LED on the Pixhawk (the large one above the arrow) is your best insight into its state - so print out the [Pixhawk LED page](images/pixhawk-leds) and bring it with you in the field.